nftmakerio/Smart-Contract-Revenue-Sharing/README.md

 cd9a08c297353218b532bf110091ebaa4623d4775af6819029340911068a6b0a     0        998110179 lovelace + TxOutDatumHashNone
 ```

-Next find the UTxO for the funds at the script address:
+Next, find the UTxO for the funds at the script address:

 ```
 $ ./scripts/query/sc.sh